Dunpaul/blog-app/README.md

 ## Project Composition

 The project has a `Home` page, an `About us` page, an `Articles` page, an `Authors` page and `Careers` page.
-The pages fetch their content from the `supporting` and `posts` directories located in the `root` directory of the project.
-The `supporting` and `posts` directories contain markdown files for respective sections and pages except for an intended error page which in this case is the `Careers` page.The `Careers` page is used to demonstrate a `404-page not found` error page.
-It is a custom error page that is located in the `pages` directory.
-A custom `500-server error` page is also included in the `pages` directory.
+The pages fetch their content from respective folders; `Home` page  from `home` directory, `About us` page from `about` directory and `posts` from the `posts` directory located in the `root` directory of the project.
+The `home`, `about` and `posts` directories contain markdown files for respective sections and pages except for intended error pages; `Authors` page and `Careers` page.
+The `Authors` page is used to demonstrate a `500 - server error ` page, while the `Careers` page is used to demonstrate a `404-page not found` error page.
+They are custom error pages that are located in the `pages` directory.

+> Note: When you navigate to the `Authors` page you will see the default `Next.js` error page since the app is in development mode.

 ## Getting Started